fenix-linux/fenixlinuxos/README.md

 - 👋 Hi, I’m @fenixlinux
 - 👀 I’m interested in create things to make Linux more usable on the desktop.
-- 🌱 I’m currently learning Python.
+- 🌱 I'm currently learning how to make better distros.
 - 💞️ I’m looking to collaborate on MX-Linux, Manjaro, Ubuntu, Linux Mint, Pop OS, KDE...
 - 📫 How to reach me fenixlinux.com.